 The Fine Arts minor is offered through Parsons'

-- PUFA 2200 Core Studio 1: Sign and System is required of all students intending to complete this minor.
+School of Art, Media, and Technology and requires successful completion of 18 credits across five subject areas, as outlined in the chart below.
+Please note that PUFA 2200 Core Seminar 1: Sign and System is required for all students intending to complete this minor.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.